workmanw/ember-computed-sortby/README.md

 # Ember-computed-sortby

-Implementation for proposed computed macro addition to Ember.
-Details in [emberjs/rfcs#87](https://github.com/emberjs/rfcs/pull/87).
+Addon to make sorting a little easier for Ember.js when the sort order is immutable.
+This addon was originally a proof of concept for [emberjs/rfcs#87](https://github.com/emberjs/rfcs/pull/87).
+However that RFC was rejected, so this will continue to live on as an addon.

-**Note:** This is implemented as polyfill with the assumption that it will eventually be pulled into Ember.js.
-For that reason it contains an initializer that tacks `sortBy` onto the `Ember.computed` object so it can be used as: `Ember.computed.sortBy`.
-If anyone uses this addon and has objections to doing this, I'm willing to revisit this.
+It is for that reason that this repo contains an initializer that tacks `sortBy` onto the `Ember.computed` object so it can be used as: `Ember.computed.sortBy`.
+Once Ember.js migrates to an addon, I'll likely follow suit and addonify this.

 ## Documentation